11 Offline English learning ideas

 Language exchange meetups

 You can either look for one in your area or start your own with friends.
-These meetups are great opportunities to practice conversing with native English speakers or other language learners.
+These meetups are great opportunities to practice conversing with fluent English speakers or other language learners.
 You can take turns speaking in your target language and gain valuable cultural insights while immersing yourself in real-life scenarios.
 If that isn't possible, sometimes just getting out in the world is a great way to meet new people, they may surprise you with their language knowledge.

 Flashcards